hashworks/base16-sway/README.md

 # base16-sway

+[base16][base16-home-link] template for [sway][sway-link].

-This repository is meant to work with [Base16-Shell](https://github.com/tinted-theming) from Tinted Theming.
-It provides a simple template that can be used with the base16 color schemes to generate a functional config file for [swaywm/sway](https://github.com/swaywm/sway), a tiling and dynamic window manager.
+This repository is meant to work with [base16][base16-home-link] from Tinted Theming.
+It provides a hook and template that can be used to dynamically load base16 color schemes in sway.

-## Usage
+## Installation

 Clone the repository: